bryantaibei/bryantaibei.github.io/_posts/2015-10-29-IllustratorLowPoly.md

 ## Brief Description

 This is my Illustrator assignment of lowpoly styled artwork.
-Presenting a cute panda in polygons
+I'm presenting a cute panda in polygons

 Bryan Tai